sparkfabrik/company-playbook/content/tools-and-policies/access-to-the-office-during-covid19-pandemic.md

 ## Booking a seat

 To book access to the office, write to office-booking@sparkfabrik.com.

 Wait for a confirmation e-mail.
-To know who's in the office, take a look at [this calendar](https://calendar.google.com/calendar/u/1?cid=YWdhdmVlLmNvbV8xZWFlZmxmbzRxOXNpZmZtNGJqNnVta3B1a0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
+To know who's in the office, take a look at [this calendar (Presenze in ufficio)](https://calendar.google.com/calendar/u/1/embed?src=agavee.com_1eaeflfo4q9siffm4bj6umkpuk@group.calendar.google.com&ctz=Europe/Rome) or add (this ical)[https://calendar.google.com/calendar/ical/agavee.com_1eaeflfo4q9siffm4bj6umkpuk%40group.calendar.google.com/public/basic.ics] to your calendar tool.

 ## Accessing the office